 If the RTU is in Fixed Speed or Remote Manual mode and the MPC Mode Command Fail alarm is not active and the difference between the system performance setpoint for that mode in the RTU and the Actual Setpoint in the MPC is greater than 50 counts (default), then after 10s, a Setpoint Mismatch alarm will be raised and latched.
 The alarm is reset when the difference is less than or equal to 50 counts.

-MPC action on failure of all installed discharge pressure gauges
+MPC action on failure of all installed discharge pressure transmitters

-The default action of the MPC system on failure of all installed discharge pressure gauges while in Constant Pressure mode (i.e. “Fault, Primary Sensor” alarm) is to stop.
-The RTU will detect failure of all installed discharge pressure gauges either via the “Fault, Primary Sensor” alarm from the MPC or its own discharge pressure invalid alarm(s), and will place the MPC system into Constant Speed mode.
+The default action of the MPC system on failure of all installed discharge pressure transmitters while in Constant Pressure mode (i.e. “Fault, Primary Sensor” alarm) is to stop.
+The RTU will detect failure of all installed discharge pressure transmitters either via the “Fault, Primary Sensor” alarm from the MPC or its own discharge pressure invalid alarm(s), and will place the MPC system into Constant Speed mode.

-There is no clear, immediate indication available from the CU352 to the RTU that all installed discharge pressure gauges have failed.
-A value of 89 in the Alarm Code register indicates failure of all installed discharge pressure gauges (primary sensor) while in a mode which relies on monitoring of discharge pressure for control.
-If the RTU reads 89 in the Alarm Code (or Warning Code) register, the RTU knows that the MPC believes all installed discharge pressure gauges to be invalid, and the RTU will activate and latch a Primary Sensor Fault alarm in the RTU.
+There is no clear, immediate indication available from the CU352 to the RTU that all installed discharge pressure transmitters have failed.
+A value of 89 in the Alarm Code register indicates failure of all installed discharge pressure transmitters (primary sensor) while in a mode which relies on monitoring of discharge pressure for control.
+If the RTU reads 89 in the Alarm Code (or Warning Code) register, the RTU knows that the MPC believes all installed discharge pressure transmitters to be invalid, and the RTU will activate and latch a Primary Sensor Fault alarm in the RTU.
 If the station is running in a Pressure Control mode, the RTU will change the station mode to Fixed Speed mode.

 Pump action on loss of communications with MPC controller